TitusChoi/AI/README.md

 ```

 ## Usage
-It is possible to learn machine learning fundamentals that directly implement machine learning algorithm.
+It is possible to learn machine learning fundamentals that directly implement machine learning algorithms.

 ## Contents
 - Fundamentals